jktrn/enscribe.dev-hexo/source/_posts/writeups/shctf/rahools-challenge.md

 {% endcodeblock %}

 The key is `EXOTIC`, as in how Master Rahool sells exotic engrams.
 Very funny.
-We can now follow the instructions in the plaintext and send it to the server with Python and `pwntools`:
+We can now follow the instructions in the plaintext and send it to the server with an unnecessary `pwntools` script:

 ```py
 from pwn import *